-Enjoy one of the many education programs offered by the park, like, "Free Kayaking for Beginners."
+Enjoy one of the many education programs offered by the park, like, "Orienteering for Beginners."

 Walk back in time on the Historical Walking Tour of historic buildings.
 Explore an iron furnace from one of the most productive iron communities of the 19th Century.

 Relax in the modern campground with upgraded facilities.

 See hundreds of jack-o-lanterns float on Fuller Lake during the Fall Furnace Fest.

 Visit the first hiking museum in the U.S. -- the Appalachian Trail Museum.